Hyrtwol/ols/README.md

 Neovim has a builtin support for LSP.

 There is a plugin that turns easier the setup, called [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
-You can install it with you prefered package manager.
+You can install it with you preferred package manager.

 A simple configuration to use with Odin would be like this: